juliaolivieri/COMP_162/lecture7/review1.md

 2. Change 1:10 to a different range in the loop.
 What do you expect to be printed this time?
 Does the output meet your expectation?
 3. **(CW) Write a for loop to print $x^2$ for $x = 4, 5, 6, \ldots, 49, 50$.**
 4. Use a for loop to calculate the sum of the numbers from 1 to 100.
 5. (Challenge) Using your answer to question 5 of the section above, write code to print the numbers from 1 to 100.
+If the number is divisible by 2 and 7, print `cracklepop`.
 If the number is only divisible by 2, print `crackle`.
 If it is only divisble by 7, print `pop`.
 6. (Challenge) Use a nested for loop to print `i - j` for all $i = 1, 2, ..., 7$ and $j = 3, ..., 10$.